leangjia/blender_docs/manual/render/cycles/object_settings/adaptive_subdiv.rst

 .. rubric:: Preview

 Levels
-   The levels of subdivision to see in the 3D View, this works the same as the *View* setting on the original *Subdivision Modifier*.
+   The levels of subdivision to see in the 3D Viewport, this works the same as the *View* setting on the original *Subdivision Modifier*.